Originally published in March 2026 · Last updated May 2026

 Monitor Position

-Using a monitor riser such as the Beflo Basalt Monitor Stand can help elevate screens while maintaining a clean workspace surface.
+A monitor riser such as the Beflo Basalt Monitor Stand can help lift the screen while keeping the desk surface visually orderly.

 Desk Height and Input Devices

-A broader look at workstation alignment appears in Ergonomic Desk Setup: A Complete Guide to Alignment, Monitor Height, and Desk Position.
+For a broader alignment walkthrough, Ergonomic Desk Setup: A Complete Guide to Alignment, Monitor Height, and Desk Position covers the full workstation relationship in more detail.

 Foot Position and Movement